MaxwellKJr/strugglingprogrammer/content/blog/why-mobile-development/index.md

 date: 2023-04-14T14:22:53.434Z
 featuredImage: from-web-to-mobile-dev.jpg
 description: Remember the time we used Facebook and Twitter by going to their dedicated "mobile" web versions?
-If you can't remember I dare you to go visit them.
 Don't get me wrong, they are MUCH better than they were in 2014 thanks to a lot web technologies that have emerged along the way.
 But this is about why mobile development is just better.
 tags:
-  - Tech
+  - Mobile Development
 ---
 The world has witnessed a massive technological advancement in recent times, and mobile devices have become a major part of this advancement.
 With the increasing number of mobile devices, the demand for mobile apps has also increased exponentially.
 This has resulted in a significant rise in the field of web development, specifically mobile development.